serradura/u-observers/README.md

 **Highlights of the previous example:**

-To avoid an undesired behavior, do you need to mark the subject as changed before notify your observers about some event.
+To avoid an undesired behavior, you need to mark the subject as changed before notifying your observers about some event.

 You can do this when using the `#subject_changed!` method.
 It will automatically mark the subject as changed.